 Can Student Loans Be Discharged Through Bankruptcy?

-Bankruptcy can sound an awful lot like a magic wand, but actually requires a great deal of time and effort, and even money, to attempt.
-In the case of declaring bankruptcy on student loans, the situation is made even more difficult.
+Bankruptcy can sound an awful lot like a magic wand, but can actually require a great deal of time and effort, and even money, to attempt.
+In the case of declaring bankruptcy with student loans, the situation may be even more difficult.

 Student loans are notoriously difficult to discharge through bankruptcy.
 The only way someone even has a chance of doing so is if they can prove one very important thing: Undue Hardship.

 According to Federal Student Aid, “you may have your federal student loan discharged in bankruptcy only if you file a separate action, known as an ‘adversary proceeding,’ requesting the bankruptcy court find repayment would impose undue hardship on you and your dependents.”

 In other words, you can’t just have these loans removed because you’re having difficulty repaying them.
 In fact, Federal Student Aid goes on to explain what factors are used to determine undue hardship.
 The first factor is that “you would not be able to maintain a minimal standard of living,” if you had to repay your loans.
 You would also have to show that your situation isn’t a temporary one and that you’ve made true efforts to pay on your loans.

 If your attempt to discharge your federal student loans doesn’t work, there may still be hope of relief.
 The court could still partially discharge your federal student loans.
 In fact, there are multiple types of personal bankruptcy: Chapter 7, Chapter 11, and Chapter 13.
 Chapter 7 is often referred to as a “liquidation,” while Chapter 11 and 13 are often called “reorganization” of debts.
 The court could also possibly help you receive a lower interest rate, which will lower your payment

 Income-driven Repayment Plans, Forbearance, and Deferment: An Alternative to Filing Bankruptcy on Your Student Loans